 Of course, as the interest in work-at-home job opportunities increases, so do the ideas of scam artists hoping to profit off of this trend.
 Serious job seekers, however, learn to spot and avoid these scams almost on sight.
 A few tips on avoiding work-at-home job scams are as follows:

 - Do not reply to ads that simply state that a work at home position is available, yet offers no information on the company hiring or specific information on the job’s duties.

 - Do not pay to become an employee.
-(Some companies require employees to pay for fingerprinting and similar activities for security clearance, but applicants should never be asked to pay an application fee in order to be considered for hire.)
+(Some companies require employees to pay for fingerprinting and similar activities for security clearance, but consumers should never be asked to pay a form fee in order to be considered for hire.)